rdeoliveira/geocorpora/README.md

 You can view the GeoJSON files in any [LeafLet](http://leafletjs.com) based web map such as http://geojson.io/.
 Simply paste the contents of a file onto the designated area and the data should be plotted automatically.

 Read this article for a contextualised explanation of the data:
-- Rodrigo de Oliveira Somayajulu Sripada and Ehud Reiter (2016).
-Absolute and Relative Properties in Geographic Referring Expressions.
+- Rodrigo de Oliveira, Somayajulu Sripada and Ehud Reiter (2016). _Absolute and Relative Properties in Geographic Referring Expressions_.
 The 9th International Natural Language Generation conference.
 2016. [[pdf]](http://www.aclweb.org/anthology/W/W16/W16-66.pdf#page=272)